HugoGoHe/Robot-Language-Compiler/README.md

     "Robot, please move 2 blocks ahead."
     "Robot, please move 3 blocks ahead and then turn 90 degrees.
 Then, move 2 blocks."
     "Robot, kindly turn 90 degrees and then move 2 steps, and then turn 270 degrees to the right."
+    "Robot, please move 3 blocks ahead, then turn 180 degrees to the right, and finally move 2 steps."
+    "Please kindly turn 270 degrees to the right, then move 5 blocks ahead and turn 90 degrees."

 ### Examples of invalid sentences: